 • All SPS officers are trained in Gracie Survival Tactics and Integrated Communications, Assessment and Tactics (ICAT) as part of our advanced training in de-escalation.

-• Brazilian jiu-jitsu classes are offered every week.
+• Brazilian jiu-jitsu classes are offered regularly.

 • SPS’s training facility features a full deployment mobile training structure.